No, it’s not all about getting high. Cannabis and its by-products can have all kinds of benefits and be used in ways that you might not suspect.

 The cannabis plant is obviously well known for producing marijuana — a historically influential and popular recreational drug that can be found all over the world.
 For those reasons, its role in popular culture is significant — and whether you’re pro-weed or not — there’s no denying its impact.

-But cannabis has a multitude of uses that are largely unknown to the public.
+Cannabis has a multitude of uses that are largely unknown to the public.
 And aside from its functional uses, a growing number of people swear by its medical benefits.
-So it’s about time we take a closer look and list some of the surprising benefits and uses of cannabis.
+Not surprisingly, the most common question asked is does CBD help with cold symptoms so we think it’s about time we take a closer look and list some of the surprising benefits and uses of cannabis.

 Just as we suspected, cannabis is a pretty versatile plant.
 But can we use it when we’re looking to make our skin appear luminous with health?
 Some of us reach for a little herbal help when the stresses of life get us down, but there are ways to tap into the power of cannabis that doesn’t involve smoking it: by using it as a skin cream.

 The same oils that have given the cannabis plant a questionable legal status can also be beneficial to the skin.
 For example, they stop the sebaceous glands from producing excessive sebum, which can result in acne.
 Check out how these hemp-based skincare creams offer up a natural solution for looking and feeling your best.

 Not only is hemp a sustainable and durable fashion fabric, but hemp seeds also have nutritional and medicinal qualities.
 So what makes hemp special?
 It turns out that hemp seeds are naturally rich in Omega 3 and Omega 6 fatty acids, which are vital for general nutrition and mental health.